West considers early sanctions moves in troubled Iran nuclear talks

 “We can be flexible,” a senior western diplomat said.

-Without access to finance, relief might not materialize, raising questions about the world powers’ credibility and endangering the implementation of the accord, they said.
+Without access to finance, relief might not materialise, raising questions about the world powers’ credibility and endangering the implementation of the accord, they said.

 Western companies are eager to enter Iran, a market of nearly 80 million people and vast oil reserves.